MJingv/gogogo/dic.md

 ---

 - once upon a time ,there was a young called nate
-- nate always felt like sth was missing in his life
+- nate *had* always felt like sth was missing in his life
-- he had a good job,a loving family and loyrol friends
+- he had a good job,a loving family and *loyal* friends
-- but he couldn't shake the feeling that he was mend for more
+- but he couldn't shake the feeling that he was *meant* for more
 - he wanted to make a difference in the world,to live a life that mattered
 - one day,as he was driving home from work ,nate made a decision
 - he was going to start taking responsibility for his life and his relationships
-- he was going to be intentional about how he spending his time and what kind of feature he wanted for himself and those around him
+- he was going to be intentional about how he *spent* his time and what kind of *future* he wanted for himself and those around him
-- he wasn't going settle for midiyagote or stagination any longer
+- he wasn't going settle for *mediocrity* or *stagnation* any longer
-- night began by setting goals for himself ,both personal and professional
+- *nate* began by setting goals for himself ,both personal and professional
 - he started exercising regularly, eat healthier and spending more time with his family and friends
-- he also made conscious effects to be more present in his relationships and to actively work on improving them
+- he also made *conscious* *effort* to be more present in his relationships and to actively work on improving them
-- as he made progress towards his goals ,nate found that he was happier and more full felt and he had never been before
+- as he made progress towards his goals ,nate found that he was happier and more *fulfilled* and he had *ever* been before
-- he had a sense of propose and direction in his life and he felt like he was making a positive impact on those around him
+- he had a sense of propose and direction in his life ,and he felt like he was making a positive impact on those around him
 - they also noticed the positive changes in him ,and began to make positive changes in their own lives
-- they started to take responsibility for their own happiness and success just like nate's done
+- they started to take responsibility for their own happiness and success just like nate *have* done
 - years later ,as nate looked back on his life,he was grateful for the decision he had made all those years ago
-- he knew that he had been the turing point, but has setting on the past the world was more meaningful for the existence
+- he knew that he had been the turing point, *that* had *set* him on the *path* *towards* a more meaningful existence
-- he had learned that life is what we make of it,and that with right mind set of altitude ,we can achieve anything we set ours mind to
+- he had learned that life is what we make of it,and that with right mindset and *attitude* ,we can achieve anything we set ours minds to
-- we've seeing life in your life
+- *you see in life, in your life*
-- are you ready play one
+- are you ready *player* one
-- playing this game of life,play to play not to win,but play with propose
+- playing this game of life,play to play not to win,but play with *purpose*
-- you've all the power to take a charge in your and creating meaningful system for yourself ,it takes courage dedication hard work ,but the the rewards well worth it
+- you've all the power to take a charge in your life, and create a meaningful *existence* for yourself ,it takes * courage* dedication hard work ,but the the rewards *are* well worth it
-- by setting goals ,taking responsibility for your relationships and actively working to improve yourself and those around
+- by setting goals ,taking responsibility for your relationships and actively working to improve yourself and those around you
-- you can create a life that you're proud of and at the end of day when you look back you can say ,it was a life worths living
+- you can create a life that you're proud of and at the end of day when you look back you can say ,it was a life *worth* living
 - start by making a positive impact on the world by making a positive impact on yourself